sweng-epfl/public/exercises/scrum/quiz.md

 All questions have one or more correct answers.

+**Not all of this was covered in the lecture**, you may need to look terms up.

 ## Managing a software project

 Why do large software projects tend to miss their planned budgets and deadlines more often than small projects?